-In Mumbai, last year ISKCON Juhu distributed more than10 lakh plates of prasada meal and 60 lakh cups of halava in and outside the temple premises.
-The above mentioned prasada meals were distributed to underprivileged during several festivals, as part of Anna Dan Seva initiative during MakarSankranti, at temple anniversary celebrations and many other occasions.
+In Tirupati, last year ISKCON distributed more than 60 lakh plates of prasadam meal in and outside the temple premises.
+The above mentioned prasada meals were distributed to piligrims ,temple devotees and underprivileged during several festivals, as part of Anna Dan Seva initiative during MakarSankranti, at temple anniversary celebrations and many other occasions.

 Donate towards free and tasty lunch prasadam served every day to hundreds of pilgrims visiting the temple.
 The devotees are served sumptuous prasadam consisting of rice, sambar, sabji, pongal and butter milk.